Using A Cellphone While Driving Definitely Increases Crash Risk

 Besides the use of electronic gadgets, other distractions might include:

-However, the crash risk associated with these other activities isn’t as well established as it is with the using a cell phone while driving increases crash risk.
-Researchers also can’t conclude that prohibiting handheld cell phone use and texting reduces collisions even though the Insurance Institute for Highway Safety (IIHS) research has established that using a cell phone while driving increases crash risk and that bans on handheld phone use decrease overall phone use.
+However, the crash risk associated with these other activities isn’t as well established as that of using a cell phone while driving, which increases crash risk.
+Researchers also can’t conclude that prohibiting handheld cell phone use and texting reduces collisions, even though the Insurance Institute for Highway Safety (IIHS) research has established that using a cell phone while driving increases crash risk and that bans on handheld phone use decrease overall phone use.

 It’s no secret that car accidents have increased in recent years, but cell phone use has not.
 Drivers are distracted by factors other than cell phones.
 As such, it’s well known that barring cell phone use for drivers while behind the wheel won’t eradicate distracted driving.

-Given the circumstances, a more effective strategy to combat how using a cell phone while driving increases crash risk in California might be to use broader countermeasures.
-These measures should help drivers remain focused on the road or ones that lessen the costs of distracted driving, including crash avoidance technology.
+Given the circumstances, a more effective strategy to combat the risk of using a cell phone while driving, which increases crash risk in California, might be to use broader countermeasures.
+These measures should help drivers remain focused on the road and those that lessen the costs of distracted driving, including crash avoidance technology.

 When Drivers Use Cell Phones

-In 2018, a national observational survey revealed that 3.2 percent of motorists stopped at intersections were talking on handheld phones at any given moment during the day (National Center for Statistics and Analysis, 2019).
-Based on this observational data and self-reported data on handheld and hands-free device use, it’s approximated that 9.7 percent of motorists were using a handheld or hands-free cell phone during any moment of the day.
+In 2018, a national observational survey revealed that 3.2 percent of motorists stopped at intersections were talking on handheld phones at any given moment during the day.
+Based on this observational data and self-reported data on handheld and hands-free device use, it’s estimated that 9.7 percent of motorists were using a handheld or hands-free cell phone at any moment of the day.

-Additionally, when it comes to using a cell phone while driving increases crash risk, national observation surveys show that the rate of drivers texting or otherwise using handheld devices at any moment during the day has grown since 2009, particularly with younger drivers.
-In 2018, 2.1 percent of all drivers and 4.2 percent of drivers estimated to be around 16-24 years old were observed using handheld phones in some fashion (National Center for Statistics and Analysis, 2019).
+Additionally, when it comes to using a cell phone while driving, national observation surveys show that the rate of drivers texting or otherwise using handheld devices at any moment during the day has grown since 2009, particularly with younger drivers.
+According to a 2018 national observational survey, 2.1 percent of all drivers were observed using handheld devices, a behavior commonly seen among young drivers.

-That’s a significant increase from 2009, when only 0.6 percent of all drivers and 1.1 percent of drivers 16-24 years of age were seen using handheld phones.
-IIHS Observational surveys conducted in Virginia during 2014 and 2018 revealed an increase in cell phone manipulation from 2.3 percent of motorists to 3.4 percent (Kidd & Chaudary, 2019).
+This represents a marked increase from 2009, when only 0.6 percent of drivers were seen using handheld devices while driving.
+IIHS observational surveys conducted in Virginia during 2014 and 2018 revealed an increase in cell phone manipulation from 2.3 percent of motorists to 3.4 percent (Kidd & Chaudary, 2019).
 Interestingly, individuals who often use cell phones while driving may be riskier behind the wheel in other respects as well.

-In another IIHS study in which drivers were continuously watched for one year, those who spent the most amount of their driving time using a cell phone also had the highest rates of near-accidents and accidents (Farmer et al., 2015).
+In another IIHS study, in which drivers were continuously monitored for one year, those who spent a significant amount of their driving time using a cell phone also had the highest rates of near-accidents and accidents.
 One on-road study revealed that motorists who reported frequent cell phone use switched lanes more often, drove at increased speeds, and did more hard braking than motorists who said they seldom used cell phones while operating their vehicles.
-(Zhao et al., 2013).

 Unfortunately, there aren’t any reliable estimates regarding the number of accidents resulting from distracted drivers.
-However, the attorneys at Arash Law can tell you there are many.
+However, the attorneys at Arash Law have handled many similar cases.
 It’s not just that using a cell phone while driving increases crash risk.
 Other distractions also cause severe accidents.

 Statistics derived from law enforcement officer-reported crash data almost certainly underestimate the role distraction plays in deadly crashes.
 Keep in mind that police crash reports aren’t a consistent way to count cell phone-related accidents because motorists don’t usually volunteer that they were on the phone.